vgarciasc/tts2pnp/README.md

 # tts2pnp
-Transform files with tons of cards (such as TTS images) into ready-to-print A4
+Transform files with tons of cards (such as Tabletop Simulator internal images) into ready-to-print A4 PDFs!

 ![](./process.png)